kd2org/karadav/README.md

 * [Davros](https://github.com/mnutt/davros/) used to be compatible with NextCloud client [before version 2.5.0](https://github.com/owncloud/client/issues/6775)
 * [FileRun](https://filerun.com) is a proprietary solution compatible with the NextCloud Android app

+Might also be useful:

+* [DrivinCloudOpen](https://github.com/bohwaz/drivinCloudOpen) is a defunct open-source Android WebDAV client that is easy to use

 ## Performance